erwin47/alh/README.md

 And then enable for users to choose a phase of calculations.

 ## Changelog:
+### May 26 2020
+- moving: unit's moving prediction now predicts two positions: where unit is expected to stay in the end of the turn, and where unit's order leads.
+All predictions now based on actual expected position of the unit in the end of turn.
+- moving: moving now calculates automatically cases with overload, moving over ocean, flags (i.e. nocross) & etc.
+- sailing: it checks weight, ships has types (flying or sailing -> ah.cfg change), it checks territories according to types, capacity & it also extends prediction for future position to all units in the fleet, not just to sailors.
+- moving/sailing/config: added specific colour `SZ_UNIT_END_MOVEMENT_ORDER` for position in the tail of moving entire order.
+- config: moving cost of ocean and lake reduced to 1, as it actually is.
+Internal logic is using flag & information about speed for correct prediction.
+- ships moving: now prediction of ship's position is based on speed of the ship, written in the report.
+- errors handling: multiple monthlong orders now is a usual check.
+- bug: fixed empty skills issue invented in last commit.
+- bug: fixed wrong taxers calculation invented in last commit.
+- internal: all move & sail handling completely rewritten
+- internal: all monthlong orders have their own flags
+- internal: LAND_TAX_NEXT & LAND_TRADE_NEXT, and all monthlong unit's flags are finally in order.

 ### May 23 2020
 - internal: performance tuning